OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 - Within the perpetual versions of Office, whether the add-in is running in the "consumer" or "commercial" (also called "volume-licensed" or "LTSC") variation.

 > [!NOTE]
 > This article assumes that the add-in is running in a document that is *not* protected with [Windows Information Protection (WIP)](/windows/uwp/enterprise/wip-hub).
-For WIP-enabled documents, there are some exceptions to the information in this document.
-For details, see [WIP-protected documents](#wip-protected-documents).
+For WIP-protected documents, there are some exceptions to the information in this article.
+For more information, see [WIP-protected documents](#wip-protected-documents).

 > [!IMPORTANT]
 > **Internet Explorer still used in Office Add-ins**